AntonMoustache/handbooks/designers-handbook.md

 If you’re not writing code, you’ll experience GitHub as a project management tool.
 You’ll get issues assigned to you, which you close when completed.
 This is covered more in Sprints.

-### Wunderlist

-For anything that doesn’t have a repository in GitHub, we have a Next Wunderlist account.
-It’s a simple to do list app.
-You can use it however you want to.

 ## Discovery